Draw

 All the contours which define a surface are saved in the stradwin files.
 So if you load this data again, you can re-create the surface by using the 'Update' button.
 If you want to export this surface (rather than just the contours), it can also be saved to either a PLY or a VRML file, using the 'Save' button, either just for the current object or for all objects.
 In the latter case, either all objects will be saved in one file (VRML) or in multiple files using the object names (PLY).

 For regular data sets, for instance DICOM data, it is also possible to use these buttons to export the surface as a compressed NIFTI or NRRD mask.
 This is a volume representation, aligned with the loaded data, which contains a label for each voxel corresponding to which stradview object (if any) this voxel is inside.
 This can be used as a template in various external software packages, and can also be loaded back into Stradview then displayed using 'Show labels'.
+Note that because these masks are based on voxels, they will define the surface at a lower resolution than the initial contours.
+Hence this format is not a good way to store surfaces which have been created using Stradview.

 Surfaces can also be imported directly into Stradview if you have already generated segmentations (presumably in some other application) and saved them as either a PLY or a VRML file, with the 'Import' button for the current object.
 Stradview will then read in and display the surface, and additionally generate a set of contours that are consistent with this surface.
 If you edit the contours, Stradview will discard the imported surface, though you can generate a new surface consistent with the edited contours using the 'Update' button.